 We crossed the border from Peru in the south and went straight to Quito.
-We immediately found Ecuador to be an exciting country and with a lovely capital.
+These are our first impressions of Quito: We immediately found Ecuador to be an exciting country and with a lovely capital.

 Tuesday 10.11.1987, Chiclayo – Tumbes – Quito